 1207.1 Scope.
-This section shall apply to common interior walls, partitions and floor/ceiling assemblies between adjacent dwelling units or between dwelling units and adjacent public areas such as halls, corridors, stairs or service areas.
+This section shall apply to common interior walls, partitions and floor/ceiling assemblies between adjacent dwelling units and sleeping units or between dwelling units and sleeping units and adjacent public areas such as halls, corridors, stairways or service areas.

 1207.2 Air-borne sound.
-Walls, partitions and floor/ceiling assemblies separating dwelling units from each other or from public or service areas shall have a sound transmission class (STC) of not less than 50 (45 if field tested) for air-borne noise when tested in accordance with ASTM E 90.
+Walls, partitions and floor/ceiling assemblies separating dwelling units and sleeping units from each other or from public or service areas shall have a sound transmission class of not less than 50, or not less than 45 if field tested, for air-borne noise when tested in accordance with ASTM E 90.
 Penetrations or openings in construction assemblies for piping; electrical devices; recessed cabinets; bathtubs; soffits; or heating, ventilating or exhaust ducts shall be sealed, lined, insulated or otherwise treated to maintain the required ratings.
-This requirement shall not apply to dwelling unit entrance doors; however, such doors shall be tight fitting to the frame and sill.
+This requirement shall not apply to entrance doors; however, such doors shall be tight fitting to the frame and sill.

 1207.3 Structure-borne sound.
-Floor/ceiling assemblies between dwelling units or between a dwelling unit and a public or service area within the structure shall have an impact insulation class (IIC) rating of not less than 50 (45 if field tested) when tested in accordance with ASTM E 492.
+Floor/ceiling assemblies between dwelling units and sleeping units or between a dwelling unit or sleeping unit and a public or service area within the structure shall have an impact insulation class rating of not less than 50, or not less than 45 if field tested, when tested in accordance with ASTM E 492.

 INTERIOR SPACE DIMENSIONS

 1208.2 Minimum ceiling heights.
 Occupiable spaces, habitable spaces and corridors shall have a ceiling height of not less than 7 feet 6 inches (2286 mm).
-Bathrooms, toilet rooms, kitchens, storage rooms and laundry rooms shall be permitted to have a ceiling height of not less than 7 feet (2134 mm).
+Bathrooms, toilet rooms, kitchens, storage rooms and laundry rooms shall have a ceiling height of not less than 7 feet (2134 mm).

 2. If any room in a building has a sloped ceiling, the prescribed ceiling height for the room is required in one-half the area thereof.
 Any portion of the room measuring less than 5 feet (1524 mm) from the finished floor to the ceiling shall not be included in any computation of the minimum area thereof.

-3. Mezzanines constructed in accordance with Section 505.1.
+3. The height of mezzanines and spaces below mezzanines shall be in accordance with Section 505.1.

 1208.2.1 Furred ceiling.
 Any room with a furred ceiling shall be required to have the minimum ceiling height in two-thirds of the area thereof, but in no case shall the height of the furred ceiling be less than 7 feet (2134 mm).

 1208.3 Room area.
-Every dwelling unit shall have at least one room that shall have not less than 120 square feet ( 13.9 m2)of net floor area.
+Every dwelling unit shall have no fewer than one room that shall have not less than 120 square feet ( 13.9 m2) of net floor area.
 Other habitable rooms shall have a net floor area of not less than 70 square feet ( 6.5 m2).